-In 2009, Harvard University needed more websites, but it faced two mountainous challenges:
+In 2009, Harvard University needed a faculty website solution but it faced two key challenges:

-Harvard's Institute of Quantitative Social Sciences (IQSS) jumped in to solve these problems by founding the OpenScholar research project at Harvard.
+Harvard's Institute of Quantitative Social Sciences (IQSS) stepped in to solve these problems by founding the OpenScholar research project.

 The OpenScholar development team created the OpenScholar software platform so that faculty, students, departments, centers, and projects could all benefit.